-Tech allows creating questionnaires and returning the information to HR as easy-to-analyse reports and data.
+Tech allows creating questionnaires and returning the information to HR as easy-to-analyze reports and data.

 The goal of an HR department is not just getting the best value out of employees today but instead creating a system where continuous and optimal productivity results from a well-engaged, motivated workforce.

 Learning and development is an area that cannot be stressed enough.
-A clear cut strategy must be in place to ensure that L&D is effective for both the organisation and the employee's current and future goals.
+A clear-cut strategy must be in place to ensure that L&D is effective for both the organization and the employee's current and future goals.

 Now, more than ever, workers everywhere are placing more and more importance on rising to the occasion by sharpening their existing skills while adding more to their portfolios.

-It has become much easier for employees and organisations to incorporate learning and development into their workflow with technology and the internet.
+It has become much easier for employees and organizations to incorporate learning and development into their workflow with technology and the internet.